roziscoding/docker-registry-explorer/README.md

 ## Environment variables
 > Don't add the `/v2/` suffix to the URL address.
+> You MUST add http or https to the regisry URL

 If you don't want to fill the registry's login, password and url every time you open this application, you can set the enviroment variables described in the sample [.envrc.sample](.envrc.sample).
 They're all strings and their names are pretty self explanatory.

+If you insert anything wrong in the prompts or environment variables, the app will crash and you'll have to kill the terminal session.
+I'll fix that soon (or, see [I think something should be different](#i-think-something-should-be-different))

+If you don't know how to set an environment variable, check [this link](http://bfy.tw/LInH)

 ## Running from source